Raisess/nodemcu-ssdk/README.md

 # ROBO

-A simple "framework" to make the life easier when using `arduino-cli` and esp8266 boards.
+A simple "framework" to make the life easier when working with esp8266 boards.
 You also can use with arduino boards or others esp boards, just with some little changes at the `Makefile`.

 ## Dependencies